 Food cannot be subject to deterioration due to heat or cold.
 There should be at least 10,000 calories for each person on board, and it should be stored in a sealed waterproof container.
-It should have been inspected by the pilot or his representative within the previous 6 months, and bear a label verifying the amount and satisfactory condition of the contents.
+It should have been inspected within the previous 6 months, verifying the amount and satisfactory condition of the contents.